 Before the review, there are a couple of terms to get used to.
 These terms are used to describe the 2 type of numbers found printed on every skateboard wheel:

 Durometers and Diameters go way deeper in details but for a new skateboarder or even an experienced one a lot of it is pointless.
 In the end what feels good to you when riding is what matters.
 A lot of your preference should depend on what kind off riding do you prefer.

-In no particular order, these are the best skate wheels, trending in the skateboarding communities.
+In no particular order, these are the best and most trending wheels in the skateboarding communities.

-A review of the top 5 wheels, we have reviewed them so you can easily figure out the type of wheels you should buy or get for somebody else.
+We have reviewed them so you can easily figure out the which wheels you should buy or get for somebody else.
 If you are still confused feel free to reach us or leave a comment below and we will try to help you out.

 Spitfire Classic Series High Performance: